Understanding Dehydration On Elderly: Causes, Signs, And Prevention

 Conclusion

-In a nutshell, it can be more difficult to be hydrated as we age.
-The signs of dehydration are milder, and we might not feel thirsty, unlike others.
+In summary, staying hydrated can be more difficult as we age.
+The signs of dehydration are milder; unlike others, we might not feel thirsty.
 Indeed, hydration plays an important role in elderly care.

-Those who drink more water can have healthy physical and mental abilities.
-It can improve the endurance level, speed up the recovery process, lower the heart rate, and increase physical activities.
+Drinking more water can improve physical and mental health.
+It can also improve endurance, speed recovery, lower heart rate, and increase physical activity.

-Moreover, those who drink more liquid can have better moods versus those who don’t — as such, staying hydrated can be an essential element of maintaining your overall health.
+Moreover, those who drink more liquid can have better moods than those who don’t — as such, staying hydrated can be essential to maintaining your overall health.

-Finally, when we get old, appetite and other activity levels tend to decrease.
-This makes us become at risk of being sick.
-When we drink more fluid, our body can be resilient from developing different illnesses.
+Finally, appetite and other activity levels tend to decrease when we get old.
+This puts us at risk of being sick.
+When we drink more fluid, our bodies can be resilient from developing different illnesses.

 Indeed, we must be aware of what our elderly loved ones drink.
-This is because not all liquids have the same health effects on the body.
-For example, alcohol is not an effective means to rehydrate.
-Meanwhile, fruit juices can have high sugar content, which can trigger acidity.
-As such, these are not the main liquid to take throughout the entire day.
+Not all liquids have the same health effects on the body.
+For example, alcohol is not an effective means of rehydrating.